projectacrn/acrn-hypervisor/misc/packaging/README.rst

 .. rst-class:: numbered-step

-Boot ACRN using the multiboot2 grub choice
+Boot ACRN Using the Multiboot2 Grub Choice
 ******************************************

 This time when you boot your target system you'll see some new options: